 So, what things will your veterinarian do to help diagnose the cause?

 - Figure out the primary location of the lesions.
 While this isn’t always specific, it can be helpful.
-For instance, if the lesions are predominately at the base of the tail, fleas are the likely problem.
-But if the lesions are mostly around the head and neck, mites may be to blame.
+For instance, if the lesions are predominately on the back, shoulders, or the back of the neck, fleas are a likely problem.
+But if the lesions are mostly around the head and ears, ear mites may be to blame.

-- Analyze samples of your cat’s fur and perform skin scrapings to look for mites, lice, fleas, or other causes of skin infections (like bacteria or yeast).
+- Analyze samples of your cat’s fur and perform skin scrapings and cytologies under the microscope to look for mites, lice, fleas, and bacteria or yeast infections.

 - Conduct an intestinal parasite analysis.
 They obtain a poop sample looking for intestinal parasites (i.e., hookworms, roundworms, tapeworms, etc.).

 - Retrieve a blood sample for a complete blood count (CBC) and chemistry panel in order to determine if there are any undiagnosed medical conditions.
-Any disease, such as irritable bowel syndrome, mast cell tumors, kidney disease, or hyperthyroidism can make your cat susceptible to allergies and therefore miliary dermatitis.
+Some diseases, like irritable bowel syndrome (IBS), can be partly caused by allergies that also affect the skin.
+Other conditions, like mast cell tumors, can cause the release of inflammatory compounds in the body that mimic allergic reactions.
+Hyperthyroidism can affect your cat’s immune system, making it easier for them to develop skin infections.

 - Your veterinarian may need to perform a skin biopsy.
-They will surgically remove a small area of skin that is infected for analysis.
+They will surgically remove a small area of bumpy skin to look for signs of allergy and rule out other less common causes of your cat’s symptoms.

 - Conduct allergy testing.
-This can be done with either a blood sample or by skin testing.
+This can be done with either a blood sample or skin testing by a veterinary dermatologist.

 How Is Miliary Dermatitis Treated?